sunjh22/CNVPipe/README.md

 Different merging strategies have corresponding evaluation scripts for them.

+I re-simulated 30x control data and re-run CNVPipe, start at Sat Dec  3 14:29:53 +08 2022 with 120 cores,

+We used 50k resolution for 1x data, 5k resolution for 10x data and 1k resolution for 30x data.

 Note:
 1. For 30X-depth data, cnvkit and delly performs really good, with over 0.8 sensitivity and less than 0.05 FDR, mops and cnvpytor have moderate sensitivity, smoove follows, and freec perform the